DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-05-31-resend-the-induction-tutor-nomination-email.md

 ---
-title: Resend the school's "nominate an induction tutor" email
+title: Resend the school’s “nominate an induction tutor” email
 description: How a school triggers the resending of the nomination email, incase it gets missed or the unique link expires.
 date: 2021-05-31
 ---